SyxP/ObiterDicta.jl/README.md

 2. Mirror Dungeon - Choice Events (0%)
 3. Mirror Dungeon - List of Fights (0%)
 4. Mirror Dungeon - Drop Rates (0%)
-5. Mirror Dungeon 2 - Starlight Buffs (20%)
-6. Luxcavation - Enemies (0%)
+5. Luxcavation - Enemies (0%)
-7. Refraction Railway 1 - Enemies (0%)
+6. Refraction Railway 1 - Enemies (0%)
-8. Refraction Railway 2 - Enemies (0%)
+7. Refraction Railway 2 - Enemies (0%)
-9. Refraction Railway 2 - Buffs (0%)
+8. Refraction Railway 2 - Buffs (0%)

 For Mirror Dungeon, as the content may be revamp in the near future, may require specific backups to ensure the data is not lost.
+1. Mirror Dungeon 1 and 2 - List of Fights (0%)
+2. Mirror Dungeon 2 - Starlight Buffs (20%)

 ### Miscellaneous Story